Electric field control of a quantum spin liquid in weak Mott insulators: Quantum Phase Diagram for

 In our simulations, we further introduce a chiral symmetry-breaking term of the form

-$H_\chi$ is not a part of the $t/U$ expansion (unless there is an external magnetic field) and is introduced to gently break chiral symmetry to allow the possibility of finding the chiral spin liquid.
+Here, $i,j,k$ are three sites arranged counterclockise around the two triangle types $\triangleright$ and $\triangleleft$. $H_\chi$ is not a part of the $t/U$ expansion (unless there is an external magnetic field) and is introduced to gently break chiral symmetry to allow the possibility of finding the chiral spin liquid.
 The coupling $J_\chi$ is set to a very small number in the initialization of the simulations and is subsequently set to zero.
 Further details regarding the DMRG are given in Appendix~\ref{app:dmrg}.

 We first establish the results of the simulations in the absence of the electric field.
 Previously, a phase diagram has been established for the $J_1$-$J_r$ model~\cite{cookmeyer_four-spin_2021}.
-A sequence of transitions from spiral order to a chiral spin liquid (CSL), then to a valence bond solid (VBS), and ultimately to a zigzag ordered phase has been predicted as the ratio $J_r/J_r$ increases.
+A sequence of transitions from spiral order to a chiral spin liquid (CSL), then to a valence bond solid (VBS), and ultimately to a zigzag ordered phase has been predicted as the ratio $J_r/J_1$ increases.
 The ring exchange model obtained from the $t/U$ expansion is expected to be similar because $J_2$ and $J_3$ are very small compared to $J_r$ (i.e., about $J_r/20$), and the ratio $J_r/J_1$ increases monotonically as a function of $t/U$.
-Indeed, we find a similar phase diagram as shown in Fig.~\ref{fig:E0phase}.
+Indeed, we find a similar phase diagram to that by Cookmeyer et al.\cite{cookmeyer_four-spin_2021}, as shown in Fig.~\ref{fig:E0phase}.
 At small $t/U$, we find a 120{\textdegree} ordered phase.
 As we increase $t/U$, we enter a chiral spin liquid phase, then a valence bond solid phase.
 Lastly, we enter a zigzag-ordered phase at large $t/U$.
 As illustrated in Fig.~\ref{fig:E0phase}(a)-(d), the phase transitions can be clearly identified by jumps in the spin structure factor and dimer structure factors at specific high symmetry points, as well as a non-zero average scalar chirality indicating the CSL.
 We expand further on the four different phases at zero electric fields and how they can be identified.

 \textit{Spiral order:} The 120{\textdegree} ordered phase is a classical long-range ordered phase.
 It can be identified by strong peaks in the spin structure factor

 at $K,K'$ points in the Brillouin zone (i.e., the ordering wavevector).
 The classical spin configuration is a three-site unit cell with the three spins angled at 120{\textdegree} relative to one another.
 When the electric field is non-zero, the ordering wavevector shifts slightly from the high symmetry $K, K'$ points and changes continuously with the electric field strength.
 To be general, we shall accordingly refer to this phase as a spiral order.
 The spiral phase should be understood as a classically ordered magnet with an ordering wavevector close to the $K$ point adiabatically connected to the 120{\textdegree} order.
 The 120{\textdegree} order name will only be used when the spiral phase is at zero electric field and has a commensurate order.